ovn-org/ovn-kubernetes/docs/debugging.md

 ovs-vsctl get Open_vSwitch . external-ids:system-id
 ```

+This is automatically set by OVS startup scripts (that come with packages).
+But if you installed OVS from source, and don't use a startup script,
+this will be empty.
+If you clone your VM, then you may endup with
+same system-id for all your VMs - which is a problem.

 ### All nodes should register with OVN SB database.

 On the master node, run: